Adolf Busemann: Career and research

-Near the end of the war, Busemann started studies of airflow around delta wings, leading to the development of his supersonic conical flow theory.
+Near the end of the war, Busemann started studying airflow around delta wings, leading to the development of his supersonic conical flow theory.
 This reduced the complexity of the airflow to a conformal mapping in the complex plane, and was used for some time in the industry.

 Busemann moved to the United States in 1947 and started work at NACA's Langley Research Center.
 In 1951 he gave a talk where he described the fact that air at near supersonic speeds no longer varied in diameter with speed according to Bernoulli's theorem but remained largely incompressible and acting as fixed diameter pipes, or as he put it, 'streampipes'.
 He jokingly referred to aerodynamicists as needing to become 'pipe fitters'.
 This talk led an attendee, Richard Whitcomb, to try and work out what these pipes were doing in a transonic test he was performing, inventing the Whitcomb area rule a few days later.

 At Langley, he worked primarily on the problems of sonic booms, and spent a considerable amount of effort looking at ways to characterize them, and potentially eliminate them.
 He later invented Busemann's Biplane, a supersonic design he originally proposed in 1936 that emits no shock waves and has no wave drag, at the cost of having no lift.
 Busemann also did early work on magneto-hydrodynamics in the 1920s, as well as on cylindrical focusing of shock waves and non-steady gas dynamics.

 Busemann held a professorship at the University of Colorado from 1963 and suggested the use of ceramic tiles on the Space Shuttle, which were adopted by NASA.